ryjones/rl-report/main/fabric-chaincode-evm-repolinter-report.md

 Did not find a file matching the specified patterns. (`NOTICE*`).

+### ⚠️ `source-license-headers-exist` <a href="#user-content--source-license-headers-exist" id="-source-license-headers-exist">#</a>

+Below is a list of files or patterns that failed:

+- `evmcc/mocks/mockstub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `fab3/mocks/mockchannelclient.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `fab3/mocks/mockethservice.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `fab3/mocks/mockledgerclient.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

 Did not find a file matching the specified patterns. (`package.json`).

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns. (`go.mod`).

 </details>